Harvey Milk were founded in the 1990s in Georgia by

 Down, Misery and especially U.S. Force., but it is

-mostly an exercise in imitation.
-It echoes of
+mostly an exercise in 1970s imitation.
+It seems to parody the hard rock of

 Led Zeppelin